Craig Anton: Film projects

 Anton has appeared in such films as Mail Bonding (1995), Deliver Us From Eva (2003), The Goldfish (2003), Run Ronnie Run (2002), D-WAR (2005), and Careless (2007).
 He also took part in the feature film is The Mother of Invention (2010).

 Voice acting projects

 In 2004, Anton starred in the animated series Tom Goes to the Mayor.
 He provided the voice (and body) of one of the three city council members.

 Tomorrow Show

 Along with comedians Ron Lynch and Brendon Small, Craig hosted the Tomorrow Show, a weekly live comedy show at the Steve Allen Theater in Los Angeles, California.
 Though Anton and Small are no longer actively involved with the show the two occasionally make surprise appearances including a yearly anniversary performance.

 Personal life

 Anton married Lesley Gray in September 1994.
-They have twin daughters.
+They have twin daughters, Delphine and Ruby.
 They currently live in Savannah, Georgia.